25prabhu10/notes/docs/Languages/HTML/Modern_Image_Delivery_Techniques.md

   </video>
   ```

-  > Mobile browsers won't auto play videos unless they are muted.
+  > Mobile browsers won't auto play videos unless they are muted

+### SVG

-### **SVG** - Vector images
+- Vector images

-- As it made up of text, it can be compressed using `GZip` or `Brotli`.
+- As it made up of text, it can be compressed using `GZip` or `Brotli`

 ## Sizing (Image Dimensions)

-Using responsive images decreases the page loading time.
+Using responsive images decreases the page loading time

 If the website is viewed on a desktop we need a large image, but if the same website is being viewed on a mobile phone then we can use the smaller image as the view-port is smaller.
 This will reduce the size of the image being delivered to the mobile, thus decreasing the page load time.
-Which will enhance the user experience.
+Which will enhance the user experience

 We can load different images depending on the screen size using the `srcset` attribute of `img` tag.
-We will add all differently sized image sources and let the browser select the image according to the screen size or pixel density of the device.
+We will add all differently sized image sources and let the browser select the image according to the screen size or pixel density of the device

 > `srcset` is a set of one or more strings separated by commas indicating a set of possible image sources for the user agent to use.